 Mrs. Markham warned the ‘suffs’ had joined the Reds and wanted to incite class and race hatred.

-The fight over woman's suffrage divided many Connecticut communities, including the artist colony of Old Lyme.
+The fight over woman’s suffrage divided many Connecticut communities, including a prominent artist colony.

 In 1914, about 50 suffragists organized the Equal Franchise League in Old Lyme.

 Two years earlier, 16 ladies, including art colony founder Florence Griswold, formed Old Lyme’s group of antis.
 Within a year the antis filled Town Hall for a speaker who denounced the suffragists.
 Alice Hill Chittendon explained ‘some of the undesirable results of equal suffrage already discovered.’